acanadis/provision/README.md

 # provision

-The provision R package for claim reserving.
+The provision R package for claims reserving.

 ## Overview
-This package enables to calculate provisions using GLM models.
+The \code{provision} package enables the user to calculate loss reserves by using generalized linear models.

 ## Installation